-This process is called Search Engine Optimization (SEO).
-If you are not familiar with SEO I suggest you read our introductory guide here.
-Part of SEO is keyword research.
+This process is called search engine optimization (SEO).
+If you are not familiar with SEO I suggest you read our introductory guide here and sign up for our free 4-part SEO course.

 This helps you target keywords with a decent volume and low competition so you can appear on page one of SERPs (Search Engine Results Pages) in Google.